sadab-halim/Interview-Questions/DBMS/README.md

 - Discriminator can identify a group of entities from the entity set.
 - Discriminator is represented by underlining with a dashed line.

-## Relationship:
-A relationship is defined as an association among several entities.
-- **Unary Relationship Set** - Unary relationship set is a relationship set where only one entity set participates in a relationship set.
-- **Binary Relationship Set** - Binary relationship set is a relationship set where two entity sets participate in a relationship set.
-- **Ternary Relationship Set** - Ternary relationship set is a relationship set where three entity sets participate in a relationship set.
-- **N-ary Relationship Set** - N-ary relationship set is a relationship set where ‘n’ entity sets participate in a relationship set.

-## Cardinality Constraint:
+## Cardinality:
 Cardinality constraint defines the maximum number of relationship instances in which an entity can participate.
-- **One-to-One Cardinality** - An entity in set A can be associated with at most one entity in set B. An entity in set B can be associated with at most one entity in set A.
+- **One-to-One Relationship** - An entity in set A can be associated with at most one entity in set B. An entity in set B can be associated with at most one entity in set A.

-- **One-to-Many Cardinality** - An entity in set A can be associated with any number (zero or more) of entities in set B. An entity in set B can be associated with at most one entity in set A.
+- **One-to-Many Relationship** - An entity in set A can be associated with any number (zero or more) of entities in set B. An entity in set B can be associated with at most one entity in set A.

-- **Many-to-One Cardinality** - An entity in set A can be associated with at most one entity in set B. An entity in set B can be associated with any number of entities in set A.
+- **Many-to-One Relationship** - An entity in set A can be associated with at most one entity in set B. An entity in set B can be associated with any number of entities in set A.

-- **Many-to-Many Cardinality** - An entity in set A can be associated with any number (zero or more) of entities in set B. An entity in set B can be associated with any number (zero or more) of entities in set A.
+- **Many-to-Many Relationship** - An entity in set A can be associated with any number (zero or more) of entities in set B. An entity in set B can be associated with any number (zero or more) of entities in set A.

+- **Self-Referencing Relationship** - Used when a record in table A is related to the same table itself.

 ## Attributes:
 Attributes are the descriptive properties which are owned by each entity of an Entity Set.